OliverTHK/FYP-MyConsoler/README.md

-# my_consoler
+# MyConsoler

-A new Flutter application for FYP.
+A new Flutter application for FYP, developed to console the Covid-19 victims.
+The app is built using latest Google development technologies such as Flutter, Firebase and Dialogflow.

 ## Getting Started